chinapandaman/PyPDFForm/docs/inspect.md

 ## Generate a preview PDF

-The first method of previewing a PDF form is to generate a preview document.
+The first method of inspecting a PDF form is to generate a preview document.
 Each `PdfWrapper` object contains an attribute `.preview` which is a file stream that can be written to any disk file or memory buffer.
 Consider the following snippet: